2008 Australian Open Tennis WTA Singles Results Maria Sharapova, Champion

 17th WTA Singles Title

-On Saturday in Melbourne, in the final of the 2007 Australian Open, the 2006 finalist, 20 year old 5th-seeded # 5 Maria Sharapova of Russia (with residences in California & Bradenton, Florida, home of the Bollettieri Academy) defeated 20 year old 4th-seeded # 4 Ana Ivanovic of Serbia (residence: Basel, Switzerland), 7-5, 6-3 (photos shown).
+On Saturday in Melbourne, in the final of the 2008 Australian Open, the 2007 finalist, 20 year old 5th-seeded # 5 Maria Sharapova of Russia (with residences in California & Bradenton, Florida) defeated 20 year old 4th-seeded # 4 Ana Ivanovic of Serbia (residence: Basel, Switzerland), 7-5, 6-3 (photos shown).

 photo: Aussie Alicia Molik lay on the court after defeating Venus Williams in the 4th round in 2005-- Alicia lost to Lindsay Davenport in the QFs, but won the doubles title partnered with Svetlana Kuznetsova